highwide/rhymechan/README.md

 ## how to

-Elasticsearch should be running for rhyby to work.
+Elasticsearch should be running for rhymechan to work.

 ```
 % curl http://d.hatena.ne.jp/images/keyword/keywordlist_furigana.csv > vendor/keywords/keywordlist_furigana.csv